Brawl in the Family (The Simpsons): Plot

-The Republican Party of Springfield decide to make caring for the environment a felony offense; the resulting pollution causes an acid rainfall, destroying the Simpsons' TV antenna and prompting them to stay inside and play a game of Monopoly to pass the time.
+After the Republican Party of Springfield successfully repeals most of the city's environmental laws, the resulting spike in air pollution causes an acid rainstorm, destroying the Simpsons' TV antenna and prompting them to stay inside and play a game of Monopoly to pass the time.
 When it is revealed that Bart has been cheating by using Lego bricks as hotel pieces, Bart threatens Lisa and Homer assaults him.
 Marge and Lisa try to pry them apart.
 Despite her inability to talk, Maggie calls the police on her family before taking hold of Marge and attempting to pull her off Homer.
 With help from an edible taffy-like substance and a robot, the entire Simpson family is arrested for causing a domestic disturbance.

 After a short time in jail, they are released by a social worker named Gabriel, whom Homer continuously dismisses as an angel sent from Heaven.
 Gabriel moves in with the family to help them be functional again.
 After observing the family's quirks, Gabriel takes the family to a forest and diagnoses the family's problems accordingly: Marge tries to prove her self-worth to the family by medicating them with food, Bart is addicted to doing crazy stunts for attention, Lisa has a savior complex brought on by her ill-fated attempts to do good for the family, and Homer is simply a drunken buffoon.
 Gabriel then sets up a challenge to teach the Simpsons the importance of teamwork by setting up a picnic basket in a tree.
 The object is for the family to work together as a team to get it down, but when Gabriel mentions that there is beer, Homer foolishly uses the family car to knock the tree down, trapping Gabriel in the process.
 After a harrowing rescue involving Bart driving the car and Homer nearly becoming prey for wild predators, the Simpsons succeed and Gabriel congratulates them on working together as a family and becoming functional during their drive home.